Wim van der Hoek award

-The second day of the Precision Fair 2022, Thursday 17th November in Den Bosch (NL), featured the presentation of the Wim van der Hoek Award.
+The second day of the Precision Fair 2024, Thursday 14th November in Den Bosch (NL), featured the presentation of the Wim van der Hoek Award.
 This award (also known as the Constructors Award) was introduced in 2006 to mark the 80th birthday of the Dutch doyen of design engineering principles, Wim van der Hoek (1924-2019).
-The Constructors Award is presented every year to the person with the best graduation project in the field of design in mechanical engineering at a Dutch or Belgian university of technology or university of applied sciences.
-This award includes a certificate, a trophy made by the Leidse instrumentmakers School and a sum of money, sponsored by TU/e institute EIASI.
+The Constructors Award is presented every year to the person with the best graduation project in the field of design in mechanical engineering at a Dutch or Belgian university of technology (TU) or university of applied sciences (UAS).
+This award includes a certificate, a trophy made by the Leidse instrumentmakers School and a sum of money, sponsored by the TU/e High Tech Systems Center (HTSC).

 Hall of Fame: